April 17, 2020

 To all NACSN members and friends Dear colleagues and friends:

 It is my great pleasure to notify you of the third webinar offered by the North America Chinese Society for Nutrition (NACSN) in 2020.
 Drs.
 Guoxun Chen at the University of Tennessee, Chaodong Wu at Texas A&M University, Jingrong Zhou at Harvard Medical School, and Ling Zhao at the University of Tennessee will team- up and present a topic regarding COVID-19 pandemic and nutrition-related issues.
 This is a great opportunity for NACSN members and friends to further learn the life span of a coronaviruses, their infection routes, human responses to COVID-19 infection, current understanding of nutritional strategies against COVID-19, and considerations for nutritional research.

 It is my pleasure to announce that this Webinar will also provide one credit hour of continue education if registered dietitians watch it online.
 Below, you will find the detail information of this webinar, the web link, speaker introduction and abstract.

-Activity: The First Webinar North America Chinese Society for Nutrition (NACSN) in 2020 Title: Nutrition and COVID-19: Observations and Reflections
+Activity: The Third Webinar North America Chinese Society for Nutrition (NACSN) in 2020 Title: Nutrition and COVID-19: Observations and Reflections

-This is a free event organized and offered by the NACSN.
+This is an event organized and offered by the NACSN.
 Any use of the content of this webinar in part or whole should be approved by the NACSN.
 All people interested in this topic are invited to attend.

 President of NACSN 2019-2020